Leopard 2: Series production

 In January 1977 Germany ordered a small pre-series of three hulls and two turrets which were delivered in 1978.
 These vehicles had increased armour protection on the front of the hull.
 One of the hulls was fitted with the earlier T21 turret and was used by the German army school in Munster for troop trials until 1979.
 In September 1977, 1,800 Leopard 2 tanks were ordered, to be produced in five batches.
 The main contractor was Krauss-Maffei, but Maschinenbau Kiel (MaK) was awarded a contract for producing 45% of the tanks.
 The first batch consisted of 380 tanks.
 The delivery of six tanks was scheduled for 1979, 114 for 1980, 180 for 1981, and 300 tanks each following year.

 The first series-production tank was delivered on 25 October 1979.
 By 1982, all of the first batch of 380 Leopard 2 tanks had been completed.
 209 were built by Krauss-Maffei (chassis no. 10001 to 10210) and 171 by MaK (chassis no. 20001 to 20172).
 The first production tanks were fitted with the PzB-200 image intensifier due to production shortages of the new thermal night-sight system, which was later retrofitted to the earlier models.
-After the original five batches, three further batches of Leopard 2 tanks were ordered, increasing the number of Leopard 2 tanks ordered by Germany to a total of 2,125.
+After the original five batches, three further batches of Leopard 2 tanks were ordered, increasing the number of Leopard 2 tanks ordered by West Germany to a total of 2,125.
 The sixth batch was ordered in June 1987 and consisted of 150 tanks, which were produced between January 1988 and May 1989.
 The seventh batch of 100 tanks was produced between May 1988 and April 1990.
-The last batch for the German army totalling 75 tanks was produced from January 1991 to March 1992.
+The last batch for the new unified German army totaling 75 tanks was produced from January 1991 to March 1992.

 During its production run during the Cold War, 16 Leopard 2 tanks were being produced per month.
 The vehicles were produced at a slower rate in the following decades, however KMW still retained the capacity to return to such manufacturing levels should they need to be made again at a higher rate and supply chains are able to deliver sufficient materials.